paulaeveling/Data-Mining/Customer Segmentation - Insurance Company/README.md

 <h2>Motivation</h2>
 This project is part of the Master's Program in Statistics at @NovaIms, where we were challenged to segment customers using a database from an insurance company.
-I am passionate about Data Mining, and so are my colleagues that embraced this adventure with me.
+Plus, I am passionate about Data Mining, and so are my colleagues that embraced this adventure with me.
 I trully hope this study can contribute with your personal projects.<br>

 <h2>Technologies Used</h2>
 - Python in Jupyter Notebook<br>